 How many of us gave up and ignored the garden in August, the heat driving us indoors?
 Raise your hand if that’s you.
 It was definitely me.
-It was too dang hot and the perennial beds were one big, complicated mess.
+It was too dang hot, and the perennial beds were one big, complicated mess.
 I opted to let the plants fend for themselves.
-As the cooler days and nights of September arrive, I’m sort of regretting that decision—-the weeds took over in a few short weeks.
-So, chore number one on September’s list, weeds.
+As I look forward to the cooler days and nights of September, I’m sort of regretting that decision—-the weeds took over.
+So, chore number one on the September garden chores list is weeds.
 Take a quick stroll through your garden and check the weeds.
 Check yourself too, and see if you can id them.
-If you're like me, I failed on the id part.
-I don't know my weeds as well as I know my beloved plant children.
-That's about to change, because every gardener worth their weight in zucchini needs to know the competition.
+Every gardener worth their weight in zucchini needs to know the competition.
+Learn your weeds.

 If there’s no time for pulling, use super sharp snipers and cut those flowering-soon-to-be-seeds off.
 This buys some time and helps reduce the spread.
 Remember, one year’s seed is seven year’s weed.